Divorce Lawyer in Tacoma

 You can file for a divorce in Washington if:

-• You live in Washington or are a military service member who will be stationed in the state for 90 days after filing;
+- You live in Washington or are a military service member who will be stationed in the state for 90 days after filing.

 Washington is a no-fault divorce state, meaning that a party needs no other reason than believing the marriage is irretrievably broken to file for divorce.
 After filing, the parties must wait at least 90 days to finalize the divorce.

-Filing for Divorce in Washington
+Filing for Divorce in Tacoma

 Divorce is one of the most complex forms of civil litigation, which means filing for the dissolution of a marriage can be confusing.
 An experienced divorce lawyer can provide you with invaluable advice and handle the legal aspects of the process on your behalf, making the process significantly easier.